 5.3.1.
 Type I test (Simulating the average exhaust emissions after a cold start).

 5.3.1.1.
 Figure 1 illustrates the routes for Type I test.
-This test shall be carried out on all vehicles referred to in paragraph 1.and its sub-paragraphs.
+This test shall be carried out on all vehicles referred to in paragraph 1.

 5.3.1.2.
 The vehicle is placed on a chassis dynamometer equipped with a means of load and inertia simulation.